Lachiecodes/Active-Directory/README.md

 ## Connecting Windows 10 Pro to AD
 - The creation of the Windows VM was straightforward and I encounted no issues.
 - During the installation I placed the VM on the internal network and created a local account.
-- I then updated the system's name and joined it to my domain.
+- I then updated the system's name and joined it to my domain.<br>
   ![68747470733a2f2f692e696d6775722e636f6d2f3936427a416c696d2e706e67](https://github.com/Lachiecodes/Active-Directory/assets/138475757/22ce57a1-ac13-4477-a610-ffcf895b7bc5)

 - From there I verified the VM was connected to AD by logging into several of the random users I had created.